×

 What is Sleep Apnea?

 Sleep apnea affects millions of people around the world.
 What is sleep apnea?
 It causes snoring, poor sleep, and difficulty with daytime performance.
-It is also associated with an increased risk for a number of medical problems, which makes sleep apnea an important issue to manage for better health.
+It is also associated with an increased risk for several medical problems, which makes sleep apnea an important issue to manage for better health.
 Here are some facts about sleep apnea, its symptoms, diagnosis, and treatment that can help you understand this common problem.

 Understanding Sleep Apnea